Integrated Distribution Planning

 • Distribution budget and spending

-• Distributed Energy Resources (DER)
+• Distributed Energy Resources (DER) and electrification

-• Hosting capacity and interconnection
+• Hosting capacity and interconnection for load and generation

-• Non-wires Alternatives analysis
+• Non-Wires Alternatives (NWA) analysis

-• Transportation Electrification Plan (investor-owned utilities only (Xcel, Minnesota Power, Otter Tail Power)
+• Transportation Electrification Plan (investor-owned utilities only—Xcel, Minnesota Power, Otter Tail Power)

 Review process